-The Undertaking has the potential to impact three historic properties, hangar 1002, building 955, and building 956 on Kirtland AFB.
+The Undertaking has the potential to impact three historic properties, hangar 1002, building 955, and building 956.
 Island B, located within hangar 1002, will be renovated to provide training and administrative capabilities (Project 4).
-Because the renovations to hangar 1002 would be limited to the building's interior, the Undertaking would not impact the character-defining features of the historic property.

-Project 5 consists of a temporary addition to Building 949 for Weapons Systems Trainer with a small 144 square foot (SF) permanent electrical shed added.
+Because the renovations to hangar 1002 would be limited to the building's interior, the Undertaking would not impact the character-defining features of the historic property that contribute to the building's National Register of Historic Places (NRHP) eligibility.
+Project 5 consists of a temporary addition to building 949 for Weapons Systems Trainer with a small 144 square foot (SF) permanent electrical shed added.
 Historic properties, buildings 955 and 956, are within the viewshed of Project 5.
-The setting of these buildings and associated viewsheds are not character-defining characteristics that contribute to the buildings National Register of Historic Places (NRHP) eligibility; the Undertaking would not adversely affect the NRHP-eligibility of buildings 955 and 956.
-Analysis and effect determinations for each component of the projects are detailed in attachment 1.
+The setting of these buildings and associated viewsheds are not character-defining features that contribute to the building's NRHP eligibility; the Undertaking would not adversely affect the NRHP-eligibility of buildings 955 and 956.
+Analysis and effect determinations for each component of the project are detailed in attachment 1.
 Project maps are included at attachment 2 and building forms are included at attachment 3.